 Boxers are “brachycephalic”, meaning that they have a shortened facial structure.
 This gives them a slightly “smushed-face” appearance.
 Boxers are fun-loving, high-energy, and loving.
 They excel as loyal family dogs, guard dogs, and military/police working dogs.
 They live about 10-12 years on average.

-As a practicing veterinarian, I see a lot of Boxer parents looking for advice on the best diet for their canine companion.
-I'm going to tell you all about the brands that I recommend for this breed, but here's a quick look for now:
+As a practicing veterinarian, I see a lot of Boxer owners looking for advice on the best diet for their canine companion.
+I'm going to tell you all about the brands that I recommend for this breed, including the below most recommended brands.